Anger, the Heavy Burden

 They were more likely to suffer from depression or post-traumatic stress disorder, have trouble sleeping or report some kind of health problem.

 A grudge, of course, is nothing more than bottled-up, simmering anger.
 There's not much doubt among scientists that, over time, hostility harms the human body, especially the cardiovascular system.
-For example, a study published in 2000 by researchers at the University of North Carolina found that non-hypertensive people who are most prone to anger are nearly three times more likely to suffer a heart attack than people who are the least hotheaded.
+For example, a study by researchers at the University of North Carolina found that non-hypertensive people who are most prone to anger are nearly three times more likely to suffer a heart attack than people who are the least hotheaded.
 According to one theory, stress hormones may cause deadly clots to form in the arteries that feed blood to the heart.
 With that in mind, some scientists believe forgiveness may actually reduce the risk of heart disease.
 "Is there an antidote to anger?" asks Toussaint.
 "Forgiveness may be it."

 In one study, psychologist Charlotte van Oyen Witvliet and her colleagues at Hope College in Holland, Michigan, asked 71 college students to think about someone who had hurt them and focus on the anger they felt toward that person.
 Then they asked the subjects to try to feel forgiveness toward the offender.
 All the while, the subjects were wired with electrodes that measured how their bodies responded to their emotions.
 While the students were nursing their grudges, their blood pressure surged and heart rates increased.
 Their muscles tensed, and they perspired more.
 Thinking about forgiveness, meanwhile, caused the subjects' cardiovascular systems and nerves to calm down.